HermesGermany/galapagos/galapagos_user_guide.md

   ![](.galapagos_user_guide_images/config-template.png)

-  Please note that you also need a client certificate to establish a connection!
+  Please note that you also need a client certificate to establish a successful connection!
 Information on this can be found below in the section "Receive a client certificate".

 ## Search Topics